michaeldmcqueen/breakopen/_schedule/medicinal-infusions-workshop.md

 ---

-<br>Learn how to begin connecting with plants to support emotional well-being in your daily life by meeting some helpful herbs and crafting personalized tea blends. &nbsp;Taught by Ashley Noack&nbsp;
+<br>Learn how to begin connecting with plants to support emotional well-being in your daily life by meeting some helpful herbs and crafting personalized tea blends. &nbsp;Taught by Ashley Noack